simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 This is a placeholder for miscellaneous, additional simpkv requirements to be addressed, once it moves beyond the prototype stage.

-* simpkv must provide a plugin for a remote key/value store, such as Consul
+* simpkv must provide a plugin for a remote key/value store, such as LDAP
 * simpkv must support audit operations on a key/value store

   * Auditing information to be provided must include: